Disclosure: This article may contain affiliate/compensated links at no extra cost to you, for more information you can read my disclaimer

 Most importantly, both sides need to make sure they have a direct conversation, via video call or on the phone before agreeing to anything.
 Ask all questions and be upfront with each other.

-Conclusions on Trusted HouseSitter Review
+Conclusions On Trusted HouseSitter Review

 Not many services operate based on trust and cooperation, but house sitting is a champion for just that.